 A BOY CALLED SLOW by Joseph Bruchac (Abenaki), illustrated by Rocco Baviera (Dial, 1995).
 A look at the boyhood of a young Lakota who grows into Sitting Bull.
 Ages 4-up.

 PUSHING UP THE SKY: SEVEN NATIVE AMERICAN PLAYS FOR CHILDREN by Joseph Bruchac (Abenaki), illustrated by Teresa Flavin (Dial, 2000).
-A collection of seven short plays for children based on traditional stories of the Abenaki, Algonquin and Ojibway, Cherokee, Cheyenne and Lakota, Cree, and Zuni (among others).
-This rare colleciton is a must-have for everyone who just cannot sit through "Hiawatha" one more time.
-HIGHLY RECOMMENDED.
+A collection of seven short plays for children based on traditional stories of the Abenaki, Algonquin and Ojibwe, Cherokee, Cheyenne and Lakota, Cree, and Zuni (among others).